 Dr. Kerr is a Magna Cum Laude graduate of Elizabethtown College, and an AA graduate from University of Pittsburgh School of Medicine.
 After completing an internship and residency in Internal Medicine at the University of Pittsburgh Hospitals, he completed a fellowship at the University of Minnesota.
 Dr. Kerr has held faculty positions at the University of Minnesota and the University of Texas- San Antonio.

 A. Lelo Diaz

-Prior to clinical research, Mr. Diaz conducted preclinical research through the Biomedical Research Training Program at the University of Texas at Austin.
-Though focused on Oncology, Mr. Diaz has successfully driven a variety of trials to completion.
-Highlights include writing a research protocol and securing funding for a trial conducted in eight different countries.
-Additionally, he has attended FDA CDER workshops focused on the requirements and compliance of policies for marketing drug products.
+Although primarily focused on Medical Devices and Oncology, Mr. Diaz has successfully driven trials to completion in most therapeutic areas.
+Highlights include writing the protocol and securing industry funds to conduct the trial in eight different countries, successful rescue of projects resulting in market approval, revision of sponsor processes and invitation to FDA CDER workshops focused on the requirements and compliance of policies for marketing drug products.

 Mr. Diaz has a bachelor of science in Biology from Southern Methodist University.
 He is a member of the Drug Information Association, the Association of Clinical Research Professionals, BioAustin, Associate Member of the American Society of Clinical Oncology, and a Board Member for the Environmental Healthcare Foundation.